ai-cam/ai-cam.github.io/_events/ai-sciencepreneurship-bootcamp-2026.md

 * Founder story sessions with successful AI entrepreneurs;
 * Pitch development and showcase opportunities with local entrepreneurs.

-Applications are open to researchers and PhD students at the University of Cambridge and its associated institutions.\
+Applications are open to researchers and PhD students at the University of Cambridge and its associated institutions.
+If you have any further questions, please reach out to Zoë Walker-Fagg ([zw249@cam.ac.uk](<>)).\
 \
 **The deadline for applications is 17:00 on Wednesday 28 January 2026.**